 Invisalign buttons are small hooks that act as anchors for inter arch bands to correct issues like overbites and underbites.
 These buttons are teeth coloured and are barely noticeable at all.

-5. Your teeth might feel lose whenever you remove your aligners
+5. Your teeth might feel lose whenever you remove your clear aligners

 6. Compliance and oral hygiene is key in order for Invisalign to work